-Fig.2, illustrates the steps developed to automate the lumen segmentation process.
-Steps 1-5 were implemented individually for each frame in the pullback dataset.
-The lumen region in every frame was enhanced and then a localized region based level-set segmentation method applied to segment the lumen.
+Figure 2 shows the steps developed to automate the lumen segmentation process.
+Steps 1 to 5 were implemented individually for each frame in the pullback dataset.
+The lumen region in every frame was enhanced and then a localized region-based level-set segmentation method was applied to segment the lumen.
 Once the lumen geometry was segmented from every frame, a 3-D vessel shape was rendered.
-The lumen enhancement method enabled the identification of guide-wire artefact and side-branch openings, which were then compensated after the lumen contour was obtained (see, Fig.2).
+The lumen enhancement method enabled the identification of guide-wire artifacts and side-branch openings, which were then compensated after the lumen contour was obtained (see Fig. 2).